eclipse-sumo/sumo/docs/web/docs/Tools/LiSuM.md

 ![LISASumo.ControlUnitsOptionsWindow.PNG](../images/LISASumo.ControlUnitsOptionsWindow.PNG
 "LISASumo.ControlUnitsOptionsWindow.PNG")Control units management window

-The Control Units Managemente dialog window gets opened by pressing Ctrl+M or by clicking on the "Grid" button on the simulation toolbar.
-In this dialog it is possible to change the behaviour of all available control units of the simulation by turning them off and on, selecting the program, or enabling or disabling program settings like VA (Verkehrsabhänhig) and ÖV (Öffentliche Verkehrsmittel).
+The Control Units Management dialog window gets opened by pressing Ctrl+M or by clicking on the "Grid" button on the simulation toolbar.
+In this dialog it is possible to change the behavior of all available control units of the simulation by turning them off and on, selecting the program, or enabling or disabling program settings like VA (Verkehrsabhänhig) and ÖV (Öffentliche Verkehrsmittel).